15 Oct Howth Dolmen

 Folk tradition can have many sources and can serve as an inspiration for literature.
 However the process also works well with the dynamics reversed: literature can and does inspire folklore.
 It seems that Ferguson’s book created a site-based folklore with staying power, as most references to the portal tomb today mention the connection to Aideen.
 (See the postcard reproduced to the right.)
 Author Thomas Hofheinz believes that Ferguson’s poem, whatever its folkloric origin, influenced the later Irish writers, such as Yeats and Joyce, who also looked to geographically-based mythology for their inspiration.

 While Ferguson may have been responsible for the genesis of the Howth Dolmen’s folkloric connection to Aideen, others have stepped in to provide continuity to the legend.
 Ferguson’s poem was reprinted in numerous collections, including his own Lays of the Western Gael in 1865.
-Another small volume of Aideen’s Grave was published in 1925, with new illustrations by George Cogan and Joseph Tierney (see illustration, below, right).11 In 2011 two Dublin-area songwriters, Anne Parsons-Dunne and Niamh Parson, wrote the lyrics for “Aideen’s Grave,” which they set to a traditional tune.
+Another small volume of Aideen’s Grave was published in 1925, with new illustrations by George Cogan and Joseph Tierney (see illustration below, left).11 In 2011 two Dublin-area songwriters, Anne Parsons-Dunne and Niamh Parson, wrote the lyrics for “Aideen’s Grave,” which they set to a traditional tune.
 The songwriters were working within an open and documented process of creative discovery called the “Wild Bees’ Nest Project.”12

 “On a purely visual and tactile level, “The Cromlech on Howth” is an early masterpiece of late nineteenth-century fin de siècle romanticism.
 On the narrative level, it is a spectacular multi-media exposition of romantic historicism rooted in topographical history.”
 10